 If you concede something, you admit that it is true, proper, or certain — usually in an unwilling way and often in the context of a competition, as in "At midnight, the candidate finally conceded defeat."

-In its most common senses, a near synonym of concede is acknowledge––if your mom is pointing out that you need sleep before the test, you should concede the truth of what she's saying.
-But another meaning of concede is to give away or grant something: The leaders are not ready to concede power.
-Concede is from Latin concēdere, from the prefix com- "completely" plus cēdere, "to go along, grant, yield."
+In its most common senses, a near synonym of concede is acknowledge — if your mom is pointing out that you need sleep before the test, you should concede the truth of what she's saying.
+But another meaning of concede is to give away or grant something, as when an unpopular leader is unwilling to concede power.
+Concede is from Latin concēdere, from the prefix com-, "completely," plus cēdere, "to go along, grant, yield."
 The corresponding noun is concession.